Hack-Club-MAIT/hcm/README.md

-# Westbrough High School Hack Club
+# MAIT Hack Club

-The site for Westborough High School's Hack Club.
+The site for MAIT Hack Club.